Deans of Colleges / Directors of Services

 HSE Reportable Accidents and Incidents

-Most accidents and incidents reported to the HSE will be investigated further by Health and Safety Services.
+Most accidents and incidents reported to the HSE will be investigated further by central Health and Safety staff.
 This may be in the form of a site inspection and interviewing witnesses or through a desk top assessment of relevant paperwork.
 Where appropriate a report will be produced on such incidents which will be provided to the HSE upon request.

 All Accidents and Incidents